mdn/content/files/en-us/web/css/css_pseudo/index.md

 {{CSSRef}}

-The **CSS pseudo-element** module defines the patterns to representing entities not included in HTML.
+The **CSS pseudo-element** module defines the patterns representing entities not included in HTML.

 ## Reference